Engee documentation

 Pkg.add(["JuMP", "HiGHS"])

-Algorithm for solving the problem
+The algorithm for solving the problem

-1. connecting the library JuMP,
+1. connecting the library JuMP

-2. selecting and connecting the solver library,
+2. Selecting and connecting the solver library,

-5. formulation of the target function,
+5. Formulation of the objective function,

-6. formulating the condition,
+6. Formulation of the condition,

-8. deriving the results,
+8. Output of results,

-9. analysing the results.
+9. Analysis of the results.

 Task description